 1. Two Year A Levels

-All A level students follow the enrichment course (consisting of a range of course including EPQ) along with PSHCE, private study and Maths/English GCSE resit if required.
+All A level students follow the enrichment course consisting of a range of courses along with PSHCE, private study and Maths/English GCSE resits in English and maths, if required.

 2. Vocational Courses

-We offer the BTEC Diploma in: Business Studies, Engineering, ICT(OCR National), Science, Travel and Tourism(from Sep16) and Sport.
+We offer the BTEC Diploma in: Business Studies, Engineering, ICT(OCR National), Science, Media and Sport.
 All are the equivalent of 1 or 2 A levels in terms of their UCAS points, timetable hours and level of work required.
-These subjects require a minimum of 5 grade Cs, preferably including both a grade C in English and Maths.
+These subjects require a minimum of minimum of 5 GCSEs grade 4-9, preferably including a grade 4/5/6 in English and Maths.
 The Extended Diploma course ﬁlls most of a timetable; there is room for GCSE resits in Maths and English if required.

 The timetable will consist of: